kelda/dksnap/README.md

 ### Other Features

+#### Works With Any Container

+By default, `dksnap` creates snapshots by committing the container's filesystem with `docker commit`, and dumping the contents of all attached volumes.

 #### Database Awareness
 `dksnap` is database aware, meaning it knows how to nicely dump and restore database contents for the following databases: